adiah-frontend-mentor/testimonials-grid/README.md

 I've heard about Vite instead of CRA to launch React apps as being much faster.

 When setting up the card text colors that are just different values of transparency, check on using some sass function to create it.

+I'd like the grid to automatically fit the testimonials into a position that suits its content.

 ### Useful resources